Social Credit Party of Canada: Origins and founding: 1932–1963

+In 1939, Social Credit supporters joined the New Democracy movement led by William Duncan Herridge, a former Conservative adviser and Canadian envoy to the United States.
+Herridge advocated monetary reform and state intervention as responses to the Depression, ideas that overlapped with the social credit movement.
+In the 1940 Canadian federal election, Social Credit and New Democracy candidates ran under a loose common banner.
+Herridge failed to win a seat, and Blackmore continued as parliamentary leader of the Social Credit group.

-In 1939, Social Credit merged with the New Democracy movement led by former Conservative William Duncan Herridge.
-However, Herridge failed to win a seat in the 1940 election, and Blackmore continued as parliamentary leader.
-At the party's first national convention in 1944, delegates decided to abandon the name New Democracy and founded the Social Credit Association of Canada as a national party.
-They chose Alberta Treasurer Solon Earl Low as the party's first national leader.
+At the movement's first national convention in 1944, delegates abandoned the New Democracy name and founded the Social Credit Association of Canada as a national party.
+The convention chose Alberta treasurer Solon Earl Low as the party's first official national leader.
+Low led the party through the postwar period and was elected to the House of Commons for Peace River in the 1945 Canadian federal election.